Warren Allmand

 William Warren Allmand PC OC QC (September 19, 1932 – December 7, 2016) was a Canadian politician who served as a Member of Parliament in the Parliament of Canada from 1965 to 1997.
 A member of the Liberal Party, he represented the Montreal riding of Notre-Dame-de-Grâce and served in the cabinet of Prime Minister Pierre Trudeau from 1972 to 1979.
 As Solicitor General, Allmand introduced legislation that successfully abolished the death penalty in Canada in 1976.

 After leaving federal politics, Allmand took on the role of human rights activist, and led the International Centre for Human Rights and Democratic Development and the World Federalist Movement-Canada.
-He briefly returned to politics by serving a term from 2005–2009 as a Montreal city councillor under Gérald Tremblay's Union Montreal party, becoming vice president of the city council.
-Allmand died on December 7, 2016 from terminal brain cancer.
+He briefly returned to politics by serving a term from 2005 to 2009 as a Montreal city councillor under Gérald Tremblay's Union Montreal party, becoming vice president of the city council.
+Allmand died on December 7, 2016, from terminal brain cancer.

 Early life and career

 William Warren Allmand was born in Montreal on September 19, 1932, and was raised in the Mile End neighbourhood.
 He had a Jesuit education at Loyola College in Montreal.
 He attended St. Francis Xavier University in Antigonish, Nova Scotia, and graduated in 1954 with a bachelor's degree in economics.

 Allmand studied civil law at McGill University, and graduated in 1957 with a bachelor of civil law degree.
 During his time at McGill, he was the chairman of the faculty of education in 1956–57.
 He was also a member of the university's Newman Club and played three years of varsity ice hockey for the McGill Redmen.
 After graduation, Allmand was admitted into the Quebec bar in 1958.
 He also earned certificates in comparative law at the University of Paris and at the Institute of Comparative Law.